The Fly (Archie Comics)

-The Fly is a fictional comic book superhero first published in 1959 by Red Circle Comics.
-He was created by Joe Simon as part of Archie's "Archie Adventure Series" and later camped up (as Fly-Man) as part of the company's Mighty Comics line.
-He first appeared in The Double Life of Private Strong #1; however, his origin story and first "full-length" appearance were in Adventures of the Fly #1 (Aug.
+The Fly is a superhero appearing in American comic books published by Dark Circle Comics, an imprint of Archie Comics.
+He was created by Joe Simon and Jack Kirby as part of Archie's "Archie Adventure Series" and later camped up (as Fly Man) as part of the company's Mighty Comics line.
+He first appeared in The Double Life of Private Strong #1 (June 1959); however, his origin story and first "full-length" appearance were in Adventures of the Fly #1 (Aug.
 1959).

+Concept and creation

+According to Joe Simon, the character was not originally inspired by a fly, but by a spider; the origin was similar, in that Tommy Troy found a ring that granted him spider powers. according to Simon, the character had provisional names Spiderman and Silver Spider.
+When the character was reworked and became The Fly, Simon reused the Spider theme by creating his first villain: Spider Spry.

+Some sources indicate that Marvel's Spider-Man may have been inspired by this initial version of the hero.